francomd/wonderland-challenge/README.md

 ### Linaria (first time)
 > - It's a good CSS-in-JS lib.
-Zero-runtime, styleshits generated during build.
+Zero-runtime, stylesheets generated during build.
 > - It includes theme generation and dynamic props, in the styled components way.
 > - Doesn't have an attribute for inline custom styles (like sx or cx in others libs).
 > - Some times, when writing dynamic styles, the hot-reload gets buggy.